Percy Jackson & the Olympians: The Lightning Thief: Plot

-At a garden centre in New Jersey, with help from Grover and Annabeth, Percy manages to decapitate Medusa and takes the first pearl from her corpse.
-At the Parthenon in Nashville, Percy uses the shoes to retrieve the second pearl from the crown of the statue of Athena there, and Grover kills a Hydra with Medusa's head.
-The trio arrive at the Lotus Hotel and Casino in Las Vegas to obtain the third pearl; however, they forget their mission after eating lotus flowers, the effects from which causes them to lose sense of time.
-Percy snaps out from the spell after hearing the voice of Poseidon through telepathy telling him not to eat any more flowers.
-Percy frees Grover and Annabeth from the flowers' effects; they locate the final pearl in the casino and escape the hotel.
-Annabeth realizes that they only have one day left to prevent the gods' war, as they were in the casino for almost a week.
-They discover that the Underworld is in Hollywood and race there.
+At a garden center in New Jersey, with help from Grover and Annabeth, Percy manages to decapitate Medusa and takes the first pearl from her corpse.
+At the Parthenon in Nashville, Percy uses the shoes to retrieve the second pearl from the crown of a statue of Athena there, and Grover kills a Hydra with Medusa's head.
+The trio arrives at the Lotus Hotel and Casino in Las Vegas to obtain the third pearl; however, they forget their mission after eating lotus flowers, the effects of which cause them to lose their sense of time.
+Percy snaps out of the spell after hearing the voice of Poseidon through telepathy telling him not to eat any more flowers.

+Percy frees Grover and Annabeth from the flowers' effects; they locate the final pearl in the casino and escape.
+Unfortunately, they only have one day left to prevent the war, as they were in the casino for almost a week.
+They discover that the Underworld is in Hollywood so race there.
 With all three pearls, Percy, Grover, and Annabeth enter the portal to the Underworld upon arriving in Hollywood.

-In the Underworld, Hades finds the lightning bolt hidden inside Luke's shield, revealing that Luke was the thief all along.
-Hades tries to kill the trio, but Persephone turns on him in retaliation for imprisoning her, and gives the bolt to Percy.
-As they only have three pearls, Grover remains behind, while Percy, Annabeth, and Sally teleport to the Empire State Building, the entrance to Mount Olympus.
-However, before they can enter, they are ambushed by Luke, who reveals that he stole the bolt to demolish Mount Olympus and establish the demigods as new rulers of Western civilization.
-After a battle across Manhattan, Percy defeats Luke, returns the lightning bolt to Zeus, and reconciles with his father.
+There, Hades finds the bolt hidden inside Luke's shield, revealing that Luke was the thief all along.

+Hades tries to kill the trio, but Persephone turns on him in retaliation for imprisoning her and gives the bolt to Percy.
+As they only have three pearls, Grover remains behind, while Percy, Annabeth, and Sally teleport to the Empire State Building, the secret entrance to Olympus.
+However, before they can enter, they are ambushed by Luke, who reveals that he stole the bolt to demolish Olympus and establish the demigods (and himself) as Olympus' new rulers.
+After a battle across Manhattan, Percy defeats Luke, returns the bolt to Zeus, and reconciles with his father.
 Having been reunited with Grover, Percy and Annabeth continue to train back at Camp Half-Blood.

-In a mid-credits scene, Sally has kicked Gabe out of her apartment.
-He breaks open the locked refrigerator to get a beer and is turned to stone by Medusa's head.
+In a mid-credits scene, Sally has kicked Gabe out of their apartment.
+When going to the locked refrigerator to get a drink, he ignores Percy's written warning to not open it, breaks it open, and is turned into stone by Medusa's head, which he kept inside.